-St. Ives really is a Cornish gem surrounded by crystal clear ocean and beautiful golden sandy beaches all within the town.
-There are 6 commonly named beaches some class a 7th at low tide.
-Each has its own character and attractions.
-Not everyone is aware of all them, some people even think St. Ives harbour and one cobbled road is all there is to offer!
-There is a LOT more to our wonderful town from hidden gardens, a wealth of community history, idyllic streets around most corners, amazing business, we’ll get to those another time but for now lets start with the beaches.
+St. Ives really is a Cornish gem surrounded by crystal clear waters and beautiful golden sandy beaches all within walking distance from the town.
+There are 6 named beaches and some class a 7th at low tide.
+Not everyone is aware of them all, some people even think St. Ives is just a harbour and a few cobbled roads!
+There is a LOT more to our wonderful town, from hidden gardens, back lanes and cut-throughs, idyllic streets around most corners, a wealth of community history, amazing businesses, we’ll get to those another time but for now let’s start with the beaches…

-Coming into St. Ives from Carbis Bay the first beach you get;
+Approaching St. Ives from Carbis Bay, the first beach you get to is;

-A great family beach with almost half a mile of golden sand, shallow clear waters and great views of St. Ives Harbour and St. Ives Bay over to Hayle, Gwithian and Godrevy.
-By train you see it as you approach the station which overlooks the beach.
-It has a very nice cafe/restaurant which provides great views no matter the weather, we really like going to it, when its open, in the winter months and watching the weather and waves on the empty beach.
+A great family beach with almost half a mile of clean, white shell-like sand, shallow clear waters and great views of St. Ives Harbour and across the bay to Hayle, Gwithian and Godrevy.
+By train it comes into view as you approach the station which overlooks the beach.
+It has a very nice cafe/restaurant which provides great views no matter what the weather; we really like going to it in the winter months and watching the storms and waves on the empty beach.
 During the warmer months it also has a beach shop, beach cafe and green space right behind to relax on.
 Toilets are nearby and you can get into town along some of the more level streets through the picturesque Warren area.
-If you come from Tregenna Castle it is nice and easy to find as just straight down from its bottom gate, it’s not so easy to get back up though as the hill is quite steep.
+If you come from Tregenna Castle it is easy to find as opposite their bottom gate is Primrose Hill which takes you straight down (it’s a steep climb back up again though).

-Virginia Woolf’s family summer home use to look down onto Porthminster and the view over the bay to Godrevy Lighthouse from there inspired her book ‘To the Lighthouse’.
-The house that inspired such a great writer is still there but unfortunately is now obscured from being seen from the beach due to new buildings.
+Virginia Woolf’s family summer home used to look down onto Porthminster and the view from there over the bay to Godrevy Lighthouse inspired her to write the book ‘To the Lighthouse’.
+The house that inspired such a great writer is still there but is now obscured from being seen from the beach due to new buildings.
+During the family’s time in St. Ives her mother, Juila Steven, would spend a lot of time helping sick townsfolk and she has a section of the Edward Hain hospital named after her.
+Her family summered here until her mother’s death in 1895 and St. Ives started to become too touristy for her father to want to return.

 If you are up early the sun rises opposite Porthminster and is a great start to the day.
-At sunset you get a reverse sunset and often the colours over the bay and reflecting in the ocean can be as good if not better than a direct sunset from Porthmeor.
-The reflection of the sunset can often be seen in the holiday parks windows over the bay in Hayle.
+At sunset you get a reverse sunset and often the colours over the bay and reflecting in the ocean can be as good if not better than a direct sunset from Porthmeor, with pinks, lilacs and metallic colours.

 3 Harbour Beach